Signature: Egypt & Jordan's Ancient Wonders

 Signature Moment: Visit the Royal Horse Stable of the King of Jordan, Amman

 Signature Moment: Wadi Rum Stargazing, Wadi Rum.
 Arrival transfer.
 Great Pyramid of Giza and Sphinx Tour.
 Sakkara Visit.
 Internal flight from Cairo to Aswan.
 Philae Temple Visit.
 Nubian Village Felucca Ride Visit & Tea.
 3-night Nile River Cruise from Aswan to Luxor.
 Internal flight to/from Aswan to Abu Simbel.
 Temple of Abu Simbel Visit.
 Kom Ombo Temple & Museum Visit.
 Private Opening of Edfu Temple.
 Habu Temple Visit.
 Hatshepsut Temple Visit.
 Karnak Temple Visit.
 Valley of the Kings Visit.
 The History & Sites of Old Cairo.
 Evening Rooftop Experience in Cairo.
 Khan el-Khalili Bazaar Visit & Lunch.
 Grand Egyptian Museum Visit.
 Internal flight between Cairo and Amman.
 Guided tour of Jerash archaeological site.
 Private post-closure visit of Amman Citadel and the Jordan Archaeological Museum.
 Visit Karak Castle.
 Petra by Night visit.
 Guided tour of Petra.
 Dinner in a private cave at Little Petra.
 4x4 tour of Wadi Rum Desert.
 Visit the Pink Lake and Salt Beach at the Dead Sea.
 Bethany archaeological site and Mount Nebo visit.
+Engaging Discussions with the National Geographic Expedition Expert throughout.
 Farewell Dinner.
 Departure transfer.
+Porterage at hotels and when getting on and off of vehicles.
+Tips are included for all activities, meals and porterage, except for your Expedition Leader.
 All transport between destinations and to/from included activities.

 Max 22, Avg.
 16